 - Taylyn Risi graduated with her BSc (Hons), and submitted her Honours work for publication in a special issue of Ostrich on urban birds.

 - The Red-winged Starling project collaborated in the PAN-Environment Working Group, an international team of >300 authors assessing the impact of humans on the biosphere by comparing datasets collected before, during and after COVID lockdown measures.

 - Jessleena Suri’s lockdown garden surveys generated considerable public awareness of her research.
 She contributed to a commentary on the effect of lockdown on citizen science that was published in Ostrich.

 - We formed a collaboration with the Konrad Lorenz Centre, Vienna and look forward to working with them on starling cognition and ravens in the Austrian Alps.

 Impact of the project

-Studying a resident and high-profile population of starlings that are well-known on campus has allowed us to involve the wider university community in a citizen science project, making our research more visible and relevant.
-The accessibility of the project and its fieldwork has also resulted in an ideal training opportunity for younger students wanting to gain experience in behavioural research and bird observation/ handling under careful supervision.
-Through the help of such volunteers, the project has managed to collect a large volume of data in its first two years.
+Studying the starlings on campus has allowed us to involve the wider university community in a citizen science project, making our research more visible and relevant.
+The accessibility of the project and its fieldwork has also resulted in an ideal training opportunity for younger students wanting to gain experience in behavioural research and bird observation/handling under careful supervision.

-DST-NRF CoE grant; NRF-STINT South Africa-Sweden Research Collaboration.
+DSI-NRF CoE grant; NRF-STINT South Africa-Sweden Research Collaboration; NRF ACESS grant.

 A/Prof. Arjun Amar (FIAO, UCT)